Skip to main content

 Chaos immediately follows.
 Not because the universe is cruel, but because tempting fate is literally an invitation to chaos.

-Eris's Law: "Anything that can go wrong will go wrong in the most creative way possible, and you'll learn something."
+Distinguish Eris's Law from Murphy's Law.
+Murphy's Law says “Anything that can go wrong will go wrong.”
+Eris's Law says “Anything that can go wrong will go wrong in the most creative way possible, and you'll learn something.

 When Murphy's Law activates, look for Eris.
 She's probably nearby, taking notes on your reaction.